Nthompson096/mysql-shenanigans/README.md

     cust_country = 'USA'
     WHERE cust_id = '1000000010';

-Used to update values, including empty ones.
+Used to update values, including empty ones, where is used to specify the value of cust_id; can be used for other things as well such as LIKE.

 ## Like